- Good look outside

 Like its bigger sibling, the BMW X6, the X4 purposely gives up some of its functionality in the name of fashion.
 BMW planes down the rear end of the X3 to give the X4 a more curvaceous and gracious profile—and on first glance, the X4 does a better job of tailoring its duds than does the bigger X6.
 As you spend more time with the X4, the design's flaws become more noticeable, especially its thick rear haunches.
 Other details seem to work even better, like the break in the shoulder line, and the break of the C-pillar, which BMW means to hint at the X4's performance capabilities.

 Like the X3, the X4 offers a choice among four-cylinder and two six-cylinder options.
 The base powertrain combines a sweet-spinning turbocharged 2.0-liter inline-4 rated at 240 horsepower with an equally talented 8-speed automatic in the X4 xDrive28 model.
 The turbocharged 3.0-liter inline-6 X4 is good for 300 hp and 300 pound-feet of torque in the X4 xDrive35i.
 With a Driving Dynamics Control system, you can select between several "attitudes"—including Eco Pro—to best fit your priorities.
 BMW estimates 0-60 mph times with the X4 xDrive28i owners at 6.0 seconds, the X4 xDrive35i, in just 5.2 seconds.
 The pinnacle—for now—is theÂ uprated and upgraded BMW X4 M40i.
 It presses the turbocharged six for another 55 hp, bringing the total to 355 hp, and bumps torque to 343 lb-ft.
 With a standard 8-speed automatic and all-wheel drive, the new model's good for a 0-60 mph run in 4.7 seconds, and a governed top speed of 150 mph.
 There's a unique calibration for the all-wheel-drive system and the automatic; a distinct sport suspension tune; more responsive steering; 20-inch wheels and tires; and a sport-tuned exhaust system with a resonator that pumps some engine noise into the cabin.
 The cockpit also gets a leather steering wheel, gear shift lever, sports seats, door sills, and instrument cluster.

 Most of our driving time in the X4 has come behind the wheel of the higher-powered xDrive35i model.
 From days of putting it through a laundry list of errands and undisclosed favorite roads, we found few differences between it and the more upright X3.
 The X4 is about a half-inch longer than the X3, and sits 1.5 inches lower, but the lower center of gravity doesn't alter its essence—just gives it an incrementally sharper feel.
 The X4 is, like the X3, athletic and agile for its size, and doesn't have much discernible nose dive or excessive body motion in deep corners.

-The 2016 BMW X4 is priced from $46,245 for the X4 xDrive28i, or from $50,695 for the X4 xDrive35i.
-Assembly takes place at BMW's U.S. facility in Greer, South Carolina, alongside the X3, the X5 and the X6.
+The 2016 BMW X4 costs $46,245 in base X4 xDrive28i trim or $50,695 for the X4 xDrive35i.
+The X4 is assembled in South Carolina, alongside the X3, X5, and X6.